VoodooTeam/APPS-ad-tools-android/README.md

 integration of this behavior and tries to handle most edge cases for the behavior wanted in such an app.

-### ads module
+### library

-This is a WIP, on the long term, the module will be split in several modules:
+This is a WIP, on the long term, the `ads` module will be split in several modules:

 * `ads-api` (api subpackage): abstraction layer with no dependency to applovin/any network
 * `ads-applovin` (applovin subpackage): the implementation of the API with applovin SDK dependency